 Halo is a one of a kind music and audio engineering facility.
-Home to Hamilton’s only world class mixing console, the legendary SSL4K from Doppler Studio, Atlanta This Console paired with the Studer A80 tape machine, Pro Tools HD and a live room with a view are all situated in a vibe-centric space designed for creativity.
+Home to Hamilton’s only world class mixing console, the legendary SSL4K from Doppler Studio, Atlanta.
+This Console paired with the Studer A80 tape machine, Pro Tools Ultimate and a live room with a view, are all situated in a vibe-centric space designed for creativity.

 Halo is designed for tone and comfort, helping artists create radio ready recordings from rock to country, hip hop to singer songwriter.
 We deliver world class vocals in our custom live room, whether hip hop, rock or acoustic music, you won’t get a better tone.

 Halo is run by Roman Marcone with assistance by Ben Rispin.

-Roman’s credits include: head engineer at Catherine North (City and Colour, Said the Whale, Whitehorse, Spirits) under Dan Achen; head engineer at Porcelain Records (Daniel Lanois, Mark Mclean, Laura Cole, The Weekend) under Steve Bigas; engineered for the likes of Mark Howard (Tragically Hip, RHCP, Bob Dylan), Nick Blagona (Deep Purple, April Wine, Bee Gees) and Dale Penner (Nickelback).
+Roman’s credits include: head engineer at Catherine North (City and Colour, Said the Whale, Whitehorse, Spirits) under Dan Achen; head engineer at Porcelain Records (Daniel Lanois, Mark Mclean, Laura Cole, The Weeknd) under Steve Bigas; engineered for the likes of Mark Howard (Tragically Hip, RHCP, Bob Dylan), Nick Blagona (Deep Purple, April Wine, Bee Gees) and Dale Penner (Nickelback).
 Roman also spent several years engineering in the UK.